metadatacenter/spreadsheet-validator-docs/user-manual/repair-invalid-values.md

 <img width="1560" alt="Repair Adherence Error Worksheet" src="https://user-images.githubusercontent.com/5062950/227059545-ca99808d-0ced-43ff-8053-42424091bbe0.png">

-- (A) "Original Value" = It displays the original value of a particular column in the spreadsheet.
-Next to the value string, in parantheses, is the number of cells that contain the same string.
+- (A) "Original Value" = Displays the original value of a particular column in the spreadsheet.
+Next to the value string, in parentheses, is the number of cells that contain the same string.
 - (B) "New Value Field" = Enter the correct value in this field to replace the original value.
-This field will usually contain a value that was entered automatically by the tool as part of its recommendation feature.
+This field usually contains a value that was entered automatically by the tool as part of its recommendation feature.
 - (C) "Accept Checkbox" = Select the checkbox if you agree with the recommended value.
-If you agree to **all** the recommended values then select the checkbox at the column header.
+If you agree to **all** the recommended values then select the checkbox in the column header.
-- (D) "Save" and "Save and Repair Next" = The first button is to save changes without leaving the page.
-The second button serves as a shortcut button where it will save the changes and go to the next error problem.
+- (D) "Save" and "Save and Repair Next" = The first button saves changes without leaving the page.
+The second button saves the changes and advances you to the next error problem.
 - (E) "Page Limit" = Select a number of rows to display per worksheet page.